 “I have always believed that affordable housing is the central issue for an individual to fulfill a productive life,” said Linares-Moeller.
 Without proper housing, individuals’ health, happiness and well-being are affected.
 I work every day to help, in any way I can, to make peoples’ lives better.
 I see the need for cultural enrichment, better health, productive jobs, but the most important of them all is a place to live your life.”

-As a community volunteer, Linares-Moeller serves on the Board of Directors of Ballet Austin (Past President), President of the Board of the Sally M. Kingsbury Sarcoma Research Foundation, Inc., and the Vice President for Governance for the Friends of the Family Justice Center (serving San Marcos and Hays County.)
-She also serves as a National Board Member and Vice President of the La Union del Pueblo Entero (LUPE) organization, which was founded by Cesar Chavez.
+As a community volunteer, Linares-Moeller serves on the Board of Directors of Ballet Austin (Past President), President of the Board of the Sally M. Kingsbury Sarcoma Research Foundation, Inc., and a member of Transit Forward and the Texas Rural Communities Board of Directors.
+She also serves as a National Board Member and President of the La Union del Pueblo Entero (LUPE) organization, which was founded by Cesar Chavez.
+As well as a founding member of the LUPE Votes Board of Directors.

 Born and raised in San Antonio, Texas, Linares-Moeller received her Bachelor of Arts degree in 1976 from Southwest Texas State University, now Texas State University.
 She is a 1989 graduate of Leadership Texas and a 1990 graduate of Leadership America.